amolenaar/nerves_dnssd/README.md

 This will start the `nerves_dnssd` application and possibly an mDNS service.

+In the most basic situation, where one wants to simply register a service on the network, calling

+    {:ok, pid} = Nerves.Dnssd.register("Fancy service name", "_http._tcp", 8080)

+is sufficient to register a HTTP service listening on port 8080.
+In case there is already a service named "Fancy service name" a new name will be determined by using a follow-up number and that name will be registered, so that after a restart the service will advertise itself with the same name.

+If you want to do more, you'll have to use the `:dnssd` interface.

+## `:dnssd` interface

 In the success case, all functions return a tuple of the form `{:ok, reference}`.
 Reference should be retained to pass to `:dnssd.stop/1` when no further results are required.
 Please note that proper handing of references is omitted in the